Fairy Tale (Michael Wong album)

-Fairy Tale (童話 (Tóng Huà)) is the third solo album by Malaysian Chinese singer Michael Wong, released on 21 January 2005.
+Fairy Tale (童話 (Tóng Huà)) is the third studio album by Malaysian singer-songwriter Michael Wong.
+It was released by Rock Records on 21 January 2005.

 Wong's previous two albums, Michael's First Album and Ray of Light earned a fan base but did not make much ground in terms of record sales.
 Fairy Tale was critically acclaimed and became Wong's best-selling album.